 He rolled his eyes upward, detecting only a faint light from the bathhouse.
-Straight ahead, partially obscured by the rope across his temple, was an infinite black hole.
-Trent closed his eyes, imagining all twenty-four girls staring from their cabin windows except he couldn’t see a thing and all of them were most likely asleep—at least they better be.
+Straight ahead, partially obscured by the rope crushing his face, was an infinite black hole.
+Trent closed his eyes, imagining all twenty-four girls staring from their cabin windows, except he couldn’t see a damn thing, and all of them were most likely asleep—at least they better be.

 “You won’t get away with this,” he said, but not loudly.
 He didn’t want any of the guys to detect the panic in his voice.
 He assumed they were close, visually dissecting him.
 “You got the alpha!
 Show’s over!
 How long does this have to last?”

 The first mosquito landed on his left shin.